Whyteleafe Circular walk

 The most convenient station for this walk is Whyteleafe, but it is only a little further from Upper Warlingham.

 - Cross Hayes Lane and head south across Coulsdon Common to Stites Hill Road.
 Cross over and follow a permissive horse ride near the edge of the common to meet the B2030 (Coulsdon Road) near its junction with The Grove.
 From this side street take a footpath heading west across the common to The Fox.

 - Take the tarmac path just beyond the memorial out to the road (Hayes Lane).
 Cross over and go through the gate opposite onto Coulsdon Common?.
 Follow the track through a belt of trees and continue on a grassy path sloping diagonally down across a large meadow.

 - In the far corner bear right up a wide grassy strip.
 At the top keep right to start going back downhill, but in about 40m turn left onto a grassy track with a wire fence on the right.
 In 100m there is a gate into this grazing enclosure (The Maze) and if it is not locked you could cut through it to the bottom corner; otherwise continue around its perimeter.

 Go down to a road (Stites Hill Road) and cross over into another part of the wooded common.
 Go uphill on a track and fork left where it splits, now on a permitted horse ride.

 - If this ride is excessively muddy you could take a nearby parallel footpath on the edge of the common, alongside the garden fences.

 - On the horse ride keep ahead at path crossings.
 The ride gradually bends left and merges with the footpath by a white-painted Coal Tax post? beside the B2030 (Coulsdon Road).
-Cross the road carefully and continue briefly on The Grove opposite, then go back onto the common through a gate on the right with a footpath signpost.
+Cross the road carefully and go through a gate onto another part of the common, with a residential street (The Grove) on the left.

 If you are doing the Short Walk (omitting the Chaldon loop), go to §F.